yardsale8/stat110_book/_sources/chp7/interpreting_slope_intercept.rst

 |image7025|

 We need to be careful to only apply these interpretations when they are viable.
-In the case of the slope, it is important that the association is fairly linear when applying this interpretation.
+In the case of the slope, it is important that the association is fairly linear.
 Non-linear associations will have a variable rate of change, and assigning a fixed amount of change in :math:`y` for a given value of :math:`x` would be misleading.

 In terms of the :math:`y`-intercept, we need to assure that an :math:`x` value of zero is meaningful.
 If :math:`x` represents *the profit of a business*, a value of zero is meaningful as it is definitely conceivable for a business to have a profit of zero.
-On the other hand, if the :math:`x` values represent the height of people, then a :math:`x` value of zero is nonsensical.
+On the other hand, if the :math:`x` values represent the heights of people, then an :math:`x` value of zero is nonsensical: A height of zero is inconceivable.

 Another consideration when applying these interpretations is the scope of the data.
 We have no idea what is happening outside our data window and it would be